Home » Production » Compression Machine and Tooling

 HMI is a functional part of the machine where all the parameters are set before the process.

-Filling: Granules flow through compression tools like a punch, dia, and cavity, which are responsible for the filling of the granules according to the position of lower punches to make tablets; the volume is adjusted for the weight of the granules to be compressed.
+1. Filling: Granules flow through compression tools like a punch, dia, and cavity, which are responsible for the filling of the granules according to the position of lower punches to make tablets.
+The filling volume size is adjusted as per the requirement.

-Ejection: Ejection is the removal of tablets from the die wall by rising of lower punch.
-If inadequate lubrication results in more ejection force are required.
-This causes problems like sticking and picking.
+4. Ejection: Ejection is the removal of tablets from the die wall by raising of lower punch.
+If there’s not enough lubrication, it makes it harder to eject them.
+This leads to issues like sticking and picking.

-Tooling is The setup of dies and punches for the compression of tablets on the machine is called tooling.
+The arrangement or Setup of dies and punches on the machine for compressing tablets is known as tooling.

-There are the following types of compression machines and tooling, depending on the sizes of punches and dies.
+There are different types of compression machines and tooling, based on the sizes of punches and dies as follows:

 Chemical Composition of Tools: